kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Strengths of Content Based Systems

-Cold start improves for items.
+Cold start improves for items
-Interpretation remains clearer.
+Interpretation remains clearer
 Control increases

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.